 |– images:||pixelation/8-bit, 12-bit/RGB/ LUT/ brightness, contrast|

 |– image analysis:||some basic experience with image analysis using Image J, Imaris or similar.|

 Date: Total 8 working days in October 2019 (details will follow later)

 Participants: Minimum 4, Maximum 8 PhD students, technicians and postdocs.

 Level: Experienced microscopist (previous level: Basics in Fluorescence Microscopy, next level: In the Footsteps of van Leeuwenhoek)

 Costs: 400 Euros.
-Besides full course attendance, the fee includes coffee breaks, the final lunch session, course materials and the use of the microscopes.
+Besides full course attendance, the fee includes course materials, use of the microscopes and the final lunch session.
 Attendees will be responsible for their own travel, lodging and meals.